skylarryan212-maker/decision-judgment-benchmark/data/benchmarks/descriptive/rubric.md

 2. Rationale Quality — 30 points

 What is judged:
-Whether reasoning identifies the right variables and links them causally to outcomes.
+Whether reasoning identifies the correct variables and links them causally to outcomes.

 A. Key Variable Identification (12 pts)